Oldman10000/happy_dogs_home/README.md

         ![Why Adopt Screenshot](documentation/UserStories7.jpg)

 2. I want to receive feedback on the new site
-    - The option to provide feedback is requested and encouraged on the contact form section.
+    - The option to provide feedback is requested and encouraged in the contact form section.

         ![Contact form screenshot](documentation/UserStories3.jpg)

 ### Device and Browser Testing

 * Chrome developer tools used throughout development to check usability on different devices/sizes.
 Devices "used" on dev tools include:
-    - Moto G4 and Iphone 6/7/8 as these are fairly standard sizes for a mobile devices
+    - Moto G4 and Iphone 6/7/8, as these are fairly standard sizes for a mobile devices
-    - Iphone 5/SE and Samsung Galaxy Fold as these are relatively narrow mobile devices
+    - Iphone 5/SE and Samsung Galaxy Fold, as these are relatively narrow mobile devices
-    - Pixel 2 XL and Iphone X as these are larger mobile devices
+    - Pixel 2 XL and Iphone X, as these are larger mobile devices
-    - Ipad and Surface Pro as these are standard sizes for tablet devices
+    - Ipad and Surface Pro, as these are standard sizes for tablet devices
-    - Ipad Pro as this is a higher resolution tablet device
+    - Ipad Pro, as this is a higher resolution tablet device

 * Personal devices used to check usability after deployment
     - OnePlus Nord mobile phone